Lrapava/Pseudo-Hilbert-Curve-Generator/README.md

 # Lrapava/hcurve
-Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualisations.
+Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualizations.

 # hcurve --help

 <pre>
-Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualisations.\n" You can view source-code at https://github.com/Lrapava/hcurve\n" For more informatiob about Hilbert curve view https://youtu.be/3s7h2MHQtxc\n\n" Usage:\n"
+Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualizations.\n" You can view source-code at https://github.com/Lrapava/hcurve\n" For more informatiob about Hilbert curve view https://youtu.be/3s7h2MHQtxc\n\n" Usage:\n"